menu

 Getting to Work

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Monterey neighborhood spend between 30 and 45 minutes commuting one-way to work (34.0% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
-However, there is also a significant group of residents (17.1%) who commute over an hour in each direction.
+The greatest number of commuters in Monterey neighborhood spend between 45 minutes and one hour commuting one-way to work (25.9% of working residents), longer and tougher than most commutes in America.

 Real Estate includes: